jalpp/Liquid/README.md

 ## Liquid's helpers

-Liquid uses Stockfish's best move to come up with the right move, but according to the mode it runs in, it can self adjust to using Stockfish or its own logic.
+Liquid uses Stockfish's best move to come up with the right one, but according to its mode, it can self-adjust to using Stockfish or its logic.

 - Stockfish [running at various depths for various modes]
 - Negamax algorithm
+- frequency-based blunder logic that plays a stockfish or the best move according to eval function and uses random frequency technique to "throw" like a human and mess up but at same time play the best move

 ## Liquid's Eval

-  - amount of pieces both sides have
+  - the amount of pieces both sides have
   - both kings are attacked
   - board space and center space
   - look at captures